 Welcome to the Quilting Board!

-Have a happy, scrappy day!
+Make it a scrappy happy day!

 I've been reading the Alex Delaware series by Jonathon Kellerman.
 I read his wife's books, the Peter Decker series.
 I like mysteries.
 But I've also read most of he Elm Creek series too.